Extracting Properties of Dark Dense Environments around Black Holes from Gravitational Waves: Acknowledgments

-\textit{Acknowledgments.---} The authors would like to thank Jun'ichi Yokoyama and Josu Aurrekoetxea for the useful discussion.
+The authors would like to thank Jun'ichi Yokoyama and Josu Aurrekoetxea for the useful discussion and Misao Sasaki for helpful comments.
 Q.D. and H.Y.Z. were supported by IBS under the project code, IBS-R018-D3.
 M.H. was supported by IBS under the project code, IBS-R018-D1.